Migrating From Aws CloudWatch to Prometheus and Grafana on Linode

 flask_http_request_duration_seconds_count{method="GET",path="/",status="200"}

-After entering the formula, click Run queries.
-This should update the chart with data pulled from Prometheus.
+8. After entering the formula, click Run queries to execute the PromQL query.
+The chart should update with data pulled from Prometheus:

 Additional Considerations and Concerns

-When migrating from AWS CloudWatch to Prometheus and Grafana on Linode, several key considerations and potential concerns should be addressed to ensure a smooth transition.
+When migrating from AWS CloudWatch to Prometheus and Grafana, it’s important to address several key considerations to ensure a smooth and effective transition.

 Cost Management

-CloudWatch and AWS services can incur costs based on the number of API requests, log volume, and data retention.
-As monitoring scales, these costs will increase.
-Migrating to Prometheus and Grafana offers a potential for cost savings since Prometheus is an open-source solution that does not charge for API usage or log storage.
+CloudWatch incurs costs based on the number of API requests, log volume, and data retention.
+As monitoring scales, these costs increase.
+In contrast, Prometheus is an open source tool with no direct charges for usage.
+Therefore, migrating to Prometheus and Grafana offers a potential for cost savings.

-However, infrastructure costs with the new setup are still a consideration.
-Running Prometheus and Grafana requires provisioning compute and storage resources, with expenses for maintaining these nodes and handling network traffic.
-Additionally, because Prometheus is designed for short-term storage by default, setting up long-term storage often requires integrating with another service, which may add to costs.
+However, infrastructure costs for running Prometheus and Grafana are still a consideration.
+Running Prometheus and Grafana requires provisioning compute and storage resources, with expenses for maintenance and handling network traffic.
+Additionally, because Prometheus is designed for short-term data storage, setting up long-term storage solution may also increase costs.

 Data Consistency and Accuracy

-Since CloudWatch and Prometheus measure and log data differently, migrating from CloudWatch to Prometheus raises potential concerns about data consistency and accuracy during and after the transition.
+CloudWatch aggregates metrics over set intervals, whereas Prometheus collects high-resolution raw metrics.
+Therefore, migrating from CloudWatch to Prometheus raises potential concerns about data consistency and accuracy during and after the transition.

 CloudWatch Aggregated Data Versus Prometheus Raw Data

-Aggregated data from CloudWatch offers a high-level view of system health and application performance and is helpful for monitoring broader trends.
-The raw, fine-grained data from Prometheus enables detailed analyses and granular troubleshooting.
+Aggregated data from CloudWatch offers a high-level view of system health and application performance, which is helpful for monitoring broader trends.
+However, the raw data from Prometheus enables detailed analyses and granular troubleshooting.
+Both approaches have their use cases, and it’s important to understand which is most appropriate for you.

-When migrating, understand which level of data is appropriate for a given use case.
-Although Prometheus can collect raw data, consider whether the aggregation that CloudWatch provides is more useful, and how to replicate that with Grafana dashboards or Prometheus queries.
+While Prometheus can collect raw data, consider whether CloudWatch’s aggregation is more useful, and how to replicate that with Grafana dashboards or Prometheus queries.

 Alert System Migration